winstarDeveloper/winstarDeveloper/README.md

 - 👋 Hi, I’m @prayushkale
 - 👀 I’m interested in Web Development and Design
-- 🌱 I’m currently learning VueJS, Gatsby
+- 🌱 I’m currently learning VueJS
 - 💞️ I’m looking to collaborate on React, NodeJS Projects
 - 📫 You can reach me at prayushkale@gmail.com